mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "So?
 People shout at each other all the time."

 "Has Melna never told you what the Senate's laws are like?
-They were written by religious fanatics hundreds of ma'tova ago.
+They were written by religious fanatics after Lanre the philosopher died.
 Any sort of shouting or vulgarity is considered a 'corruption of consciousness' and isn't tolerated.
 Needless to say, they had to let me go."

 "Why you and not the others?"